 - Lena Lashes offers a variety of strip mink eyelashes and synthetic 3D lashes with invisible bands.

 - Makeup For Melanin Girls (MGMG) offers a selection of silk eyelashes.

 - Plain Jane Beauty offers individual and strip eyelashes, including a corner style.

 - So So Shanel offers many varieties of 3D mink lashes, along with collection boxes that include several styles.

-I hope you find eyelashes to suit your needs.
+In reviewing these companies and products, I hope you find eyelashes to suit your needs.

 Follow our Blog

 Follow us on Facebook, Twitter, Instagram & Pinterest

 - Amador GJ, Mao W, DeMercurio P, Montero C, Clewis J, Alexeev A, Hu DL.
 2015 “Eyelashes divert airflow to protect the eye.”
 J. R. Soc.
 Interface 12: 20141294. http://dx.doi.org/10.1098/rsif.2014.1294